marcowongtc/CERN/README.md

 ## CERN
-This is the repository for CERN summer student research internship program in June to August 2023.
+This is the repository for CERN summer student research internship program in June to August 2023 from Tsz Chun (Marco) Wong.

 ## Muon Resistive Plate Chamber Project ([Here](./RPC/README.md))